kaapana/kaapana/docs/source/workflow_management_system.rst

    :alt: Scrolling through the gallery view

 Sometimes it is of interest to structure the data by patient and study.
-You can enable this Structured Gallery View also in the :ref:`settings`.
+The Structured Gallery View can be enabled in :ref:`settings`.

 .. image:: _static/gif/structured_gallery_view.gif
    :alt: Scrolling through the structured gallery view